cersonsky-lab/cbe710-notes/_sources/lecture_files/Lecture10.md

 inhibiting an accurate calculation.
 Instead, we would like to perform **importance sampling**, by only examining configurations with finite contributions to the ensemble average.

-[^1]: Often this partition function is written with a normalizing prefactor with units of 1/volume$^N$ to ensure that the partition function is unitless; we omit this prefactor here.

 ## [Link to Shared Notes](https://docs.google.com/document/d/1RMdd6sLOoR0m7yjreIfVE3SQp3Ib6X77/edit?usp=drive_link&ouid=113272049620170441297&rtpof=true&sd=true)